-The primary criteria for this list was based on the visibility and availability of information concerning the specific topics.
-Treasures vary from places, to clubs and sports, to programs and classes.
+The primary criteria for this list were based on the visibility and availability of information concerning the specific topics.
+Treasures vary from places to clubs and sports, to programs and classes.
 Each quality is specific to the school and contributes to the institution’s uniqueness.

 San Juan College

 In the small town of Farmington, New Mexico stands one of the largest indoor climbing walls in the western United States.
 It has open opportunities for beginner and veteran climbers, with a full-time staff of professionals.
 With over 6,000 square feet of an available climbing wall, the gym is open to students and community members, giving climbers the perfect opportunity to network with others who are passionate about the sport.
 The college offers workshops, classes, and belay certification courses, as well as a chance to compete in annual competitions.
 There is also reservation space for parties!
 Not only is there a spacious climbing wall, but there is also a 600-foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.

 University of Chicago